Slip away into nature

 If I need to relax and recharge, wildflower photography is right up near the top of my list.
-Now I'm incredibly lucky to live on Vancouver Island, surrounded by temperate rain forest, ocean and all sorts of flowers, cultivated and wild.
+After many years of living and working overseas, I'm incredibly lucky to live on Vancouver Island now, temperate rain forest, wetlands and ocean and all sorts of flowers everywhere.

-But, when I lived in the middle of a huge city there were parks, vacant lots and ditches where wildflowers grew.
-Never discount the weeds!
+Even when I lived in a city there were parks, vacant lots and ditches full of wildflowers.
+Never discount what we call weeds!
 Look at the maligned dandelion through a macro lens... it's a beautiful little flower.

-I look at wildflower photography fitting into 1 of 3 niches...
+Wildflower photography fits into 1 of 3 niches...

 - Landscape - with expansive vistas of brilliant coloured blossoms, without detail in any one flower.
-Did the overwhelming colour and numbers of the wildflowers in their natural environment take my breath away?
+Did the overwhelming colour and numbers of the wildflowers in their natural environment make you gasp?
 Then photograph the landscape.

-- Mini landscapes - a few flower specimens and a taste of their natural surroundings.
-Maybe the large environment isn't what attracted me.
-There aren't enough flowers and colour to make an awesome image, but there are several gorgeous blooms in a small area that would make a pretty photo.
-(These make excellent pure botanical pictures and they have to stay "real"... no artistic photo editing.)
+- Mini landscapes - a few flower specimens with a slight sprinkling of their natural surroundings.
+Maybe the large environment isn't what attracted you.
+There may not be enough flowers and colour to make an awesome landscape image, but there are several gorgeous blooms in a small area that would make a pretty close-up photo.
+(These make excellent pure botanical pictures and those have to stay "real"... no artistic photo editing.)

 - Close up and macro photographs - for an intimate exposure to highlight the 'personality' and detail of the flower.
 My favorites for artistic editing.